 Shocking, yes, but a funky, tangy scent that’s eerily similar to cat pee can tell a wine expert that they’re drinking a particularly good Sauvignon blanc.
 We know.
 Crazy, but true.

-The wine expert means no offence here – a “dumb” wine has, over the course of aging, lost its complexities and aromas.
+The wine expert means no offense here – a “dumb” wine has, over the course of aging, lost its complexities and aromas.
 It’s not dead, merely dormant.
 If you can believe it, after a period of time – though it’s impossible to predict how long – a dumb wine can come back to life and taste better than ever.

 A wine is said to be flamboyant when it has an abundance of fruit notes and the wine expert feels that it’s trying to get their attention.
 Of course, this isn’t necessarily a bad thing.